UMCP-TASA/website/content/bios/cherlin-liao.md

 ---
 name: Cherlin Liao
 category: bio
-imgsrc: assets/Board2023/CHERLIN.png
+imgsrc: assets/Board2024/cherlin.jpg
-position: Outreach Chair
+position: Secretary
 majors:
   - Public Health Science
 ---

-Fun Fact: "Today’s the last day i’m a minor🔞"
+Fun Fact: "this is my second year on board where i’m the youngest one"